SolarisBravo/HWMTools/README.md

+#STILL IN DEVELOPMENT
+##Some things may not work as intended - please report these in the Github Issues section.

 A Blender addon for converting HWM (hardware morph) models from Source 1 to Source 2.
 Only tested with Team Fortress 2 models, but should work with most custom content as well.

 Also includes a Source 2 prefab for automatically setting up flex controllers.